Brassn/openplzapi/README.md

 + Set up a local PosgreSQL 17 (or higher) instance.
 + Clone or download this repository.
-+ Open the solution file `OpenPlzApi.sln` in Visual Studio 2022.
++ Open the solution file `OpenPlzApi.slnx` in Visual Studio 2026.

 ### Configure the OpenPLZ API CLI